michaelstiefel/DataEngineer_CapstoneProject/README.md

 2) An S3 bucket containing monetary policy events.
 Those monetary policy events comprise the ECB monetary policy decisions (taken from the ECB homepage) and the speeches of ECB policymakers (taken from a data set provided by the ECB).

+The ETL pipeline creates three spark dataframes Tweets, Users and Events (not strictly in STAR format but useful for the later applications).
+The later applications which are possible with this data format center around the following topics:
+- Analysis of tweets (for example, sentiment analysis): A data frame of tweets is readily available in parquet including basic metadata.
+- Analysis of users (who is tweeting, what is the background of the users, how informed are they (as proxied by user description, verified account, or number of followers who trust this user)
+- Combination of tweet activity with events (as shown below in the simple timeline of tweets with event activity)

 ## Overview of files